luiseduardo1/Exam-dates-scraper/README.md

 # ExamsDatesScraper
+ *By the 2016 fall semester, all courses informations won't be on Pixel anymore, but on ENA so this project won't be updated.

 A simple python program that connects to your Ulaval/Pixel account and recuperate all yours exams dates and return you a one page schedule with all the dates.

 The program do the scraping with Mechanize and BeautifulSoup.